jundalisay/sp/content/en/research/blavatsky/doctrine/part-2/section-09.md

 Truly, Neïth, Isis, Diana, etc., by whatever name she was called, was “a demiurgical Goddess, at once visible and invisible, having her place in Heaven, and helping on the generation of species”—the Moon, in short.
 Her occult aspects and powers are numberless, and, in one of them, the Moon becomes with the Egyptians Hathor, another aspect of Isis,643 and both of these Goddesses are shown suckling Horus.
 Behold in the Egyptian Hall of the British Museum, Hathor worshipped by Pharaoh [pg 430]Thotmes, who stands between her and the Lord of Heavens.
 The monolith was taken from Karnac.

 The same Goddess has the following legend inscribed on her throne: “The Divine Mother and Lady, or Queen of Heaven”; also the “Morning Star,” and the “Light of the Sea”—Stella Matutina and Lux Maris.

-All the Lunar Goddesses had a dual aspect; one divine, the other infernal.
+All the Lunar Goddesses had a dual aspect:

+1. Divine
+2. Infernal

 All were the Virgin Mothers of an immaculately born Son—the Sun.

 Raoul Rochette shows the Moon-Goddess of the Athenians, Pallas, or Cybele, Minerva, or again Diana, holding her child-son on her lap, invoked in her festivals as Μονογενὴς θεοῦ, the “One Mother of God,” sitting on a lion, and surrounded by twelve personages; in whom the Occultist recognizes the twelve great Gods, and the pious Christian Orientalist the Apostles, or rather the Grecian Pagan prophecy thereof.

 They are both right, for the Immaculate Goddess of the Latin Church is a faithful copy of the older Pagan Goddesses; the number of the Apostles is that of the twelve Tribes, and the latter are a personification of the twelve great Gods, and of the twelve Signs of the Zodiac.
 Almost every detail in the Christian dogma is borrowed from the Heathens.